 We sell products worldwide primarily to the pulp and paper industry, which is a cyclical industry.
 Generally, the financial condition of the global pulp and paper industry corresponds to general worldwide economic conditions, as well as to a number of other factors, including pulp and paper production capacity relative to demand in the geographic markets in which we compete.
 Although global markets appeared to be recovering in recent periods from the extreme disruptions which began in 2008, uncertainty about continuing economic stability and the potential for another recession became heightened in the second half of 2011 and continues into 2012.
-Uncertainty regarding the European economy due to the risk of sovereign debt defaults by certain European countries and the costs associated with resolving the sovereign debt crisis have negatively affected, and may in the future negatively affect, demand for our customers' products, and as a consequence, our products and services as well.
+Uncertainty regarding the European economy due to the risk of sovereign debt defaults by certain European countries and the costs associated with resolving the sovereign debt crisis have negatively affected, and may in the future negatively affect demand for our customers' products, and as a consequence, our products and services as well.
 Our business and financial performance was significantly affected by the global economic crisis in 2008 and 2009 and would be negatively affected by a return of economic uncertainty, either globally or regionally.
-Uncertainty about global and regional economic conditions negatively affected, and may in the future negatively affect, demand for our customers' products and for our products, especially our capital equipment products.
-Also, uncertainty regarding economic conditions has caused, and may in the future cause, liquidity and credit issues for many businesses, including our customers in the pulp and paper industry as well as other industries, and may result in their inability to fund projects, capacity expansion plans, and to some extent, routine operations.
-These conditions have resulted, and may in the future result, in a number of structural changes in the pulp and paper industry, including decreased spending, mill closures, consolidations, and bankruptcies, all of which negatively affect our business, revenue, and profitability.
-Any renewed financial and economic turmoil affecting the worldwide economy or the banking system and financial markets, in particular, due to political or economic developments could cause the expectations for our business to differ materially in the future.
+Uncertainty about global and regional economic conditions negatively affected, and may in the future negatively affect, demand for our products, especially our capital equipment products.
+Also, uncertainty regarding economic conditions has caused, and may in the future reause, liquidity and credit issues for many businesses, including our customers in the pulp and paper industry as well as other industries, and may in the future result, in a number of structural changes in the pulp and paper industry, including decreased spending, mill closures, consolidations, and bankruptcies, all of which negatively affect our business, revenue, and profitability.
+Any renewed financial and economic turmoil affecting the worldwide economy or the banking system and financial markets, in particular, due to political or economic developments c